Milk Wood Lodges Wnion Wood

 Wnion Wood is owned and personally run by Phil Thompson who also own Milk Wood & Milk Wood Bach Each log cabin, although very similar from the exterior is unique in its interior design.
 Furnished in boutique style, simple and understated with the emphasis on comfort.
 Your weekend break or holiday should be a home from home experience with great quality beds and beautiful surroundings.
 Each lodge has its own garden, the owners live close by on this exclusive small unique complex of private residential log cabin homes

-One family bathroom with shower over bath
+One family bathroom with shower over bath.
+NOTE Bath only suitable for bathing a baby.

 Sony 32 inch TV, Blu Ray, Amp, Mission Speakers